guilhemmarchand/trackme/docs/userguide.rst

 - ``TrackMe - Alert on data host availability``
 - ``TrackMe - Alert on metric host availability``

-**The builtin alerts are disabled by default.**
+**The built-in alerts are disabled by default.**

-Builtin alerts are Splunk alerts which can be extended to be integrated in many powerful ways, such as your ticketing system (Service Now, JIRA...) or even mobile notifications with Splunk Cloud Gateway.
+Built-in alerts are Splunk alerts which can be extended to be integrated in many powerful ways, such as your ticketing system (Service Now, JIRA...) or even mobile notifications with Splunk Cloud Gateway.

 Alerts acknowledgment
 =====================

-**When using builtin alerts, you can leverage alert acknowledgments within the UI to silent an active alert during a given period.**
+**When using built-in alerts, you can leverage alert acknowledgments within the UI to silent an active alert during a given period.**

 .. image:: img/ack1.png
    :alt: ack1.png